bharathparsam/ClassicArcadeGameClone/README.md

 - Every time you get hit by the bug your game would be reset i.e., you need to start from initial position.
 - If you win the game you will get a life and so you can keep on playing.
 - Incase if you lose the game.
 Just reload the page and start playing again.
+- If you feel bug speed is too low, just refresh the game.[By pressing F5 or click reload button].

 ## Setup